Are you a Portuguese learner looking for your next show to binge on?

 If you are just starting to learn Portuguese and have close to zero experience with the language, watching a drama series or a space documentary in a foreign language will leave you lost and frustrated.
 Instead, you can start by watching some cartoons and kid shows in Portuguese just to make your ears and brain get used to the sound of the language.

-FluentU is about so much more than videos: You also get access to interactive flashcards and vocab lists, annotated subtitles and personalized quizzes that evolve as you learn.
-A Portuguese learning program is currently in development, so stay tuned for an immersive, authentic way to learn Portuguese, coming soon!
+FluentU is about so much more than videos: You also get access to multimedia flashcards and vocab lists, annotated subtitles and interactive quizzes.

 It would be very crazy of me (and a blatant lie, too) if I told you that you are going to be fluent in two months just by watching the shows included in this post.